 Smaller position sizing and less risk do also help against emotions while trading.
 Generally, a well-thought-out trading plan can keep emotions in check.

-You can find some tips to trade more mechanically in THIS ARTICLE.
+You can find some tips to trade more mechanically in my article on trading psychology.

 10. Not Tracking/Analyzing Trades in a Trading Journal

 Every trader should keep a trading diary.
 Keeping a trading journal has lots of benefits.
 It allows you to learn from your mistakes and that is paramount for successful trading.
 Always track all trades and go back to analyze them.
 You can learn what you did right from the winning ones and learn what you did wrong from the losing trades.
 This is one of the best ways to become a better trader and to improve your trading strategy.
 If you want to learn about an easy way to keep a trading journal, check out my Excel trading journal template.

 11. Using Unregulated Brokers

 Even though your broker choice isn’t the most important thing when it comes to trading, it does play a big role.
 You should definitely base your broker choice on some good research and not on any fancy commercials or anything similar.
 Read reviews, compare different brokers… When looking at brokers, most people think commissions are the most important thing to look at.
 This is not true.
 The most important thing regarding brokers is regulation.
 Is your broker regulated and if yes by whom?
 If it is not, change broker.
 Non-regulated brokers practically are scams or at least very sketchy.
 Ideally, your broker is regulated by a big respected regulator like FINRA, SEC… I personally wouldn’t trust brokers based in countries like the Bahamas, Cyprus… with my money.
 After finding out if your broker is well-regulated, you can look at other features and commissions…

-To learn more about this, check out my step by step guide to choosing the best possible broker, HERE.
+To learn more about this, check out my step by step guide to choosing the best possible broker.

 12. Being Stubborn – Not Adapting